ansible-core team develops a roadmap for each major and minor

 Email the ansible-devel list

-See Ansible communication channels for details on how to join and use the email lists and chat channels.
+See Ansible communication channels for details on how to join and use the email lists and IRC channels.